com-lihaoyi/scalatags/Readme.md

 )
 ```

-If you wish to put together your own collection of imports, all the objects described above (`Tags`, `Attrs`, etc.) are also available as traits, so you can put together your own:
+If you wish to put together your own collection of imports, all the objects described above ([Tags](http://lihaoyi.github.io/scalatags/#scalatags.Tags), [Attrs](http://lihaoyi.github.io/scalatags/#scalatags.Attrs), etc.) are also available as traits, so you can put together your own:

 ```scala
 object custom extends Tags{